Restream/reindexer/replication.md

 2. Read after write is always safe.

-If operation was proxied from follower to leader, then it won't be generally approved before it get approve from current node (emitter node), so if you wrote something in current thread on any node, then you'll be able to read this data from the same node.
+If an operation was proxied from follower to leader, then it won't generally be approved before it gets approval from the current node (emitter node), so if you wrote something in the current thread on any node, you'll be able to read this data from the same node.

 3. Online updates are ordered.

-For optimization purposes concurrent writes are available even if some the writing operations from other threads are awaiting consensus right now.
-Reindexer guarantees that all of this concurrent writes will be performed on followers with the same ordering.
+For optimization purposes, concurrent writes are available even if some write operations from other threads are awaiting consensus right now.
+Reindexer guarantees that all of these concurrent writes will be performed on followers in the same order.

 ### Configuration